-Responsible for verifying and ensuring the correct application of the general principles and guidelines for action in matters of Integral Security, Cybersecurity and Business Continuity in the Group, and is made up of the CEO of Solunion, who chairs it, and the Corporate Directors of Finance and Administration, Legal and Compliance, Information Technology and Security (without voting rights).
+Responsible for verifying and ensuring the correct application of the general principles and guidelines for action in matters of Integral Security, Cybersecurity, Business Continuity and Digital Operational Resilience in the Group, and is made up of the CEO of Solunion, who chairs it, and the Corporate Directors of Finance and Administration, Chief Operating Officer (COO), Legal & Compliance, and the Chief Security Officer (CSO) (without voting rights).
 Depending on the matter to be discussed, the Corporate Director of People, Sustainability and Resources and the Heads of Security of the Business Units may be invited.
-The Corporate Directors of Security (CSO) and of Entity and Business Coordination of MAPFRE's Corporate Security Department shall be permanent guests.
+MAPFRE's Corporate Directors of Security (CSO) and of Coordination, Entities and Business shall be permanent guests.